readthedocs/website/content/posts/ai-crawlers-abuse.md

-title: AI Crawlers need to be more respectful
+title: AI crawlers need to be more respectful
 date: 2024-07-25
 category: Engineering
 tags: ai, crawlers, abuse